Daniel Ullman: Witness in the Burdell–Cunningham Trial

-The next morning he was awakened by the noise of the police and Mrs. Cunningham and others upon the discovery of Dr. Burdell's body.
+The next morning, he was awakened by the noise of the police and Mrs. Cunningham and others upon the discovery of Dr. Burdell's body.
 Ullman's testimony would be relatively trivial, except that he claimed Mrs. Cunningham did show grief and horror at the event.
-The Coroner's Court was presided over by Coroner Edward Connory, an Irish immigrant who enjoyed teasing Mr. Ullman, who was good natured enough to return the banter.
-Cunningham and Eckel were both tried for the murder of Burdell, and prosecuted by New York City's District Attorney A. Oakley Hall later Mayor of the city.
+The Coroner's Court was presided over by Coroner Edward Connory, an Irish immigrant who enjoyed teasing Mr. Ullman, who was good-natured enough to return the banter.
+Cunningham and Eckel were both tried for the murder of Burdell, and prosecuted by New York City's District Attorney A. Oakey Hall later Mayor of the city.
 They were acquitted.
 The case was never solved.

 Ullman's experience as an unexpected witness in a famous unsolved New York City murder mystery was somewhat repeated in 1870, when Major General Francis Preston Blair Jr. was a witness to members of the family of Benjamin Nathan running out of their home for help when they found Mr. Nathan murdered.
 The Nathan home was on West 23rd Street in Manhattan.
-General Blair was in bed in a hotel across the street, and awaken by the cries of the Nathan family members.
+General Blair was in bed in a hotel across the street and was awakened by the cries of the Nathan family members.
 Blair had been the running mate to former New York Governor Horatio Seymour when they ran for President and Vice President against Ulysses Grant and Schuyler Colfax in 1868.
 Seymour had run for re-election to his first term as Governor of New York in 1854, and was defeated by Myron Clark due, in part, to the third party candidacy of Ullman as the Know Nothing Candidate running such a successful campaign.

-Civil War Service
+Civil War service

 During the Civil War, Ullman became colonel of the 78th New York Infantry Regiment.
 Captured at the Battle of Cedar Mountain in August 1862, he was detained at Libby Prison until he was paroled two months later.
 He later approached President Abraham Lincoln about the possibility of enlisting African Americans as soldiers.
-After subsequent discussion, in January 1863 Ullman was promoted to brigadier general and sent to Louisiana where he raised five regiments of African Americans as soldiers in a unit that was designated the Corps d'Afrique.
+After subsequent discussion, in January 1863, Ullman was promoted to brigadier general and sent to Louisiana, where he raised five regiments of African Americans as soldiers in a unit that was designated the Corps d'Afrique.
 He now commanded a brigade made up of those colored infantry regiments and a regiment of colored engineers.

-Ullman led his men into the Siege of Port Hudson, where they suffered heavy casualties.
-Afterwards he commanded the District of Port Hudson and continued to lead colored troops for the rest of the war, having a full division in mid 1864.
-Developing an alcohol problem, he was relieved of his command shortly before the war ended.
-Ullman was mustered out in August 1865 and was made a Brevet Major General for his war service.
+Ullman led his men into the siege of Port Hudson, where they suffered heavy casualties.
+Afterward, he commanded the District of Port Hudson and continued to lead colored troops for the rest of the war, having a full division in mid-1864.
+He developed an alcohol problem, which led to his being relieved of his command shortly before the war ended.
+Ullman was mustered out in August 1865 and was made a brevet Major General for his war service.